Gripping stories of how people survived the Anchorage Alaska Earthquake 1964, the biggest quake ever recorded in North America.

 In the days and weeks that followed, Anchorage school officials had to come up with new places to continue schooling for many of the town's children, including elementary, junior high and high school students.

-It was yet another reminder that our lives we now changed forever by an astonishing force of nature.
+It was yet another reminder that lives had been changed forever by an astonishing force of nature.

-For those of us who lived in Anchorage when the quake struck, the picture above shows a familiar sidewalk where many of us had stood to watch the Fur Rendezvous, our winter carnival, the month before the quake.
+For those who were living in Anchorage when the quake struck, the picture above shows a familiar sidewalk where many had stood to watch the Fur Rendezvous winter carnival, the month before the quake.

-For a time after the quake, we wondered if our town would ever be the same.
+For a time after the quake, many wondered if Anchorage would ever be the same.

 This section of 4th Avenue had sunk below street level, destroying many businesses during the quake.

-But those who lived in Anchorage determined to rebuild.
+But those who lived in Anchorage were determined to rebuild.

-Looking at the picture above, it's hard to believe that they were able to clean up all the devastation.
+Looking at the picture above, it's hard to believe that they were able to clean up all the devastation, let alone rebuild.

-Today, 4th Avenue is a thriving part of today's Anchorage life.
+Today, 4th Avenue is a thriving part of Anchorage life.

-For all of us who survived the quake, when reconstruction began, it gave us a glimmer of hope for a brighter future.
+For those who survived the quake, when reconstruction began, it brought a glimmer of hope for a brighter future.

 The above newsreel footage, narrated by Ed Herlihy, vividly shows the destruction that occurred during the 9.2 magnitude earthquake.

-Conservatively estimates for the damage were around $500 million dollars.
-And of course, that was in 1964 dollars.
+Conservative estimates for the damage were around $500 million dollars.
+Of course, that was in 1964 dollars.

-There was so much destruction that there were not enough Federal Disaster funds available to cover the need.
+There was so much destruction that Federal Disaster funds were not enough to cover the cost.